Article

 Explore Training Opportunities for Technical Leaders

 Constant upskilling is essential for technical professionals to stay current.
 Organizations should actively support their technical talent in developing crucial leadership skills like communication, teamwork, and problem-solving.
-This strategic investment not only fosters effective leadership, but also contributes to accelerated business growth.
+This strategic investment not only fosters effective leadership.
+Additionally, it contributes to accelerated business growth.
 LinkedIn reports that technical professionals possessing a blend of both soft and hard skills have the potential to achieve promotions 13% faster.

-Whether you’re a seasoned technical leader or have recently moved into a leadership role, IEEE offers the following targeted training designed to help sharpen the unique skills technical leaders need to advance their teams, create engaged and inspired workplace environments, and support their organization in driving winning technology and innovation:
+Whether you’re a seasoned technical leader or have recently moved into a leadership role, IEEE offers the following targeted training designed to help sharpen the unique skills technical leaders need.
+This will advance their teams, create engaged and inspired workplace environments, and support their organization in driving winning technology and innovation:

-• A “360° Leadership Practices Inventory” (LPI), which solicits confidential feedback on both the leader’s areas of strength as well as opportunities for improvement from their team members, peers, and managers/supervisors.
+- A “360° Leadership Practices Inventory” (LPI), which solicits confidential feedback on both the leader’s areas of strength and improvement opportunities.
+This feedback comes from their team members, peers, and managers/supervisors.

-• A 6-hour, in-person training session, where attendees receive the results of their LPI, participate in targeted instructor-led exercises, discuss case studies that highlight the unique challenges faced by technical leaders and subsequent solutions and best practices they can apply to their specific situations, learn the “Five Practices of Exemplary Leadership,” and receive valuable peer coaching.
+- A 6-hour, in-person training session, where attendees receive the results of their LPI.
+They participate in targeted instructor-led exercises, discuss case studies that highlight the unique challenges faced by technical leaders, and subsequent solutions and best practices they can apply to their specific situations.
+Additionally, they learn the “Five Practices of Exemplary Leadership” and receive valuable peer coaching.

 IEEE | Rutgers Online Mini-MBA for Engineers and Technology Professionals is an online program designed to help engineers and technology professionals obtain the critical business skills needed for long-term career success.
 As the only online Mini-MBA curriculum specifically designed for technical professionals, this 15-week online program offers expert instruction, peer interaction, self-paced video lessons, interactive assessments, live office hours, and a hands-on capstone project experience.